 Who do we intend to share this information with?

 Much of the information we produce is in the form of anonymous statistics published through our website and in reports and papers to the Health and Wellbeing Board and other partners.
 We never publish information that could be used to directly identify an individual.
-We only share information about individuals when the direct consent of individuals has been obtained or when there is a clear basis in the law for that information to be shared; for example, disclosure is necessary to protect a person from suffering significant harm or necessary for crime prevention or detection purposes.
+We only share information about individuals when the direct consent of individuals has been obtained or when there is a clear basis in the law for that information to be shared.
+Along with other council departments, Public Health Portsmouth follows the principles and standards for information sharing and data protection which are set out in the Portsmouth Information Sharing Framework as well as national legislation, guidelines etc.

 How do we keep this information secure?